DevMountain/sql-2-afternoon/README.md

 <br />

-1. Remove all pop tracks from the tracks table
+1. Remove all pop tracks from the `Track` table.
-2. Remove all tracks by `Santana`
+2. Remove all tracks by `Santana` from the `Track`.
-3. Remove all of the rest of the tracks, yes all of them.
+3. Remove the rest of the tracks from the `Track`.
 4. Refresh your browser to remove all database changes.

 ### Solution